vanessaaleung/data-science-notes/machine-learning/README.md

 - Mean squared error (MSE)

 #### R-squared
-_Proportionn of variance of the dependent variable that is explained by the regression model_
+_Proportion of variance of the dependent variable that is explained by the regression model_

 <img src="https://miro.medium.com/max/930/1*1e3R1SFu1kU9GdWXEKPPjg.png" height="200px">

 ```python
 r2 = lm.score(X, y)
 ```

+#### Adjusted R-squared
+- Why: every additional independent variable added to a model always increases the R-squared value
+- Adjusted R-squared only increases if each given variable improves the model above what is possible by probability

 #### Mean squared error (MSE)
 _Sum of the residuals squared over the number of points_